treeform/pretty/README.md

 ## Stuff `echo` does not do well

-If you've used Nim before, you know that printing refs is a real pain in the butt.
-Nim will complain that there's no $ operator, even though it already knows how to print them.
-And even if you do create a $ operator for your ref object, you still have to handle nils and cycles yourself!
+If you've used Nim before, you know that printing `ref object`s is a real pain.
+Nim will complain that there's no `$` operator, even though it already knows how to print them.
+And even if you do create a `$` operator for your `ref object`, you still have to handle nils and cycles yourself!

-That's where pretty comes in clutch.
-It can print nils, refs, and pointers like a true champ, no sweat.
+That's where pretty comes in.
+It can print `nil`s, `ref`s, and `pointer`s.

 ```nim
 g2=Bar(